 3. Transparency and consent

-3.2 Student engagement data comes from a variety of sources, including the student record system and the virtual learning environment.
-Supporting student learning through information: a student guide will clearly specify:
+3.2 Student engagement data comes from a variety of sources, including the student record system, SEAtS and the virtual learning environment.

 3.3 Categories of data captured by the University as part of its interaction with students and potentially available as individual or combined data sets for analysis are: